MuhammadMuazen/NanarC2/README.md

 |  |   |  |\ \._,\ '/|  |   |  |\ \._,\ '/|_|                  `/    _.'
 '--'   '--' `--'  `" '--'   '--' `--'  `"                      ( _.-'
 ```

+---
+### Note:

+I am going to rewrite this waaaay better with aother languages later.